sourcemeta/learnjsonschema.com/content/2019-09/format/format.markdown

 on it.
 At the same time, a second problem emerged: implementations often didn't agree on the strictness of validation, mainly on complex logical types like e-mail addresses, leading to various interoperability issues.

-In JSON Schema 2020-12, the specification introduces two mutually incompatible vocabularies to clarify whether the keyword acts as an annotation or as an assertion.
-Confusingly enough, it also allows implementations to perform validation even when the annotation variant is in use, but only as a setting that is disabled by default.

 To avoid the gray areas of this keyword, we recommend only treating it as an annotation, never enabling validation support at the implementation level (even